Delay to Brexit import controls causes risk to food standards, watchdog warns

 The report identified the impostion of post-Brexit controls as one of two “significant” risks to food standards, alongside a fall in the number of inspections of food businesses resulting from budget pressures on local councils.

-Nearly half of the UK’s food – 40 million tonnes annually - comes from abroad, and two-thirds of that has in recent years come from the EU
+Nearly half of the UK’s food – 40 million tonnes annually – comes from abroad, and two-thirds of that has in recent years come from the EU.

-The EU remains by far the biggest supplier, accounting for over 90 per cent of all beef, dairy, eggs and pork products imported into the UK and nearly two-thirds (65 per cent) of all food and feed not of animal origin.
+The EU remains by far the biggest supplier, accounting for more than 90 per cent of all beef, dairy, eggs and pork products imported into the UK and nearly two-thirds (65 per cent) of all food and feed not of animal origin.

+A government spokesperson said: "When the UK left the European Union we regained the right to manage our own borders in a way that works for Britain.
+This includes how we manage imports into our country from overseas.

+“Our new borders strategy will focus on technology to reduce unnecessary costs and delays - which will help businesses and consumers across the UK.

 Register for free to continue reading